coscene-io/update-apt-source/README.md

 2. Generate APT repository structure based on specified Ubuntu distribution and architecture
 3. Create Packages file containing detailed information of all packages
 4. Generate and sign Release file to ensure repository integrity
-5. Upload packages and metadata files to Aliyun OSS storage
+5. Upload packages and metadata files to cloud storage(aliyun oss and aws s3 was supported)

 ## Security Note